 Once puppies are born, the week to week development can vary but most newborns stick to the same growing pattern.
 Unlike human babies, puppies develop quickly within their first two months of life and the changes are so quick that you may miss an important milestone.
 From the first week to the eighth, you are going see your tiny bundles of joy go from wriggling whimpers to full-blown walking balls of energy.

 Here’s our report from the Whelping Box:

-We were born January 4, 2013 and we will be ready to go to our “forever homes” in mid March.
-There are 6 boys and 1 girl and we all love snuggling together in a big “puppy pile.”
-Our names are Gimli, Bentley, O’Reilly, Keegan, Doolan, Angus, and Iona.
+We were born May 23rd, 2014 and we will be ready to go to our “forever homes” in late July/early August.
+There is 1 boy and 4 girls and we all love snuggling together in a big “puppy pile.”
+Our names are Jake, Elsa, Rose, Aurora, and Belle.
 We’re all EIGHT WEEKS OLD now.
 You might think we haven’t been doing much for these first fifty-six days of our lives, but we’ve been quite busy.
 Just look!

 Here it is, Day 56, and just look at what’s happened:

 At this age, your puppy‘s focus is the basic needs of eating, drinking, sleeping, eliminating and playing.
 Your puppy can remember which behaviors he is allowed and where and when he is fed.
 He can even begin house-training and start becoming used to being groomed.
 He is ready to leave his mother and littermates to go home with you, fully capable of taking his place in the family.
 The following list will help you know what to expect from your puppy has he develops.

 - How Big?– Most 8-week-old puppies are only a fraction of their adult height, length and weight.
 Most puppies will gain or grow rapidly between birth and 6 months of age.
 How much they grow or gain will depend on their breed, diet, and ultimate adult size.
 Growth is generally steady until they attain their adult size.